ipld/specs/data-structures/cosmos/cosmos_state.md

 ## IAVL Node
-Note that entire protobuf/amino encoded values are stored in the leaf nodes as well as their unhashed keys
 * The hash of an inner node is `SHA_256(height || size || version || left_hash || right_hash)`.
 * The hash of a leaf node is `SHA_256(height || size || version || key || value)`
+    * The entire protobuf/amino encoded values are stored in the leaf nodes.
+    * Keys are the unhashed keys for the protobuf/amino encoded values

 ```ipldsch
 type IAVLNode union {